junxit/us-congress-bills-117/metadata.md

 - 2022-03-24 — Senate amendment agreed to: Amendment SA 5014 agreed to in Senate by Unanimous Consent.
 - 2022-03-24 — Senate amendment proposed (on the floor): Amendment SA 5014 proposed by Senator Schumer for Senator Boozman.(consideration: CR S1783-1784; text: CR S1783-1784)
 - 2022-03-24 — Senate amendment submitted
+- 2022-03-28 — Held at the desk.
+- 2022-03-28 — Message on Senate action sent to the House.
+- 2022-03-28 — Received in the House.
+- 2022-05-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-05-18 — Considered as unfinished business. (consideration: CR H5171-5172)
+- 2022-05-18 — Considered under suspension of the rules. (consideration: CR H5115-5117)
+- 2022-05-18 — DEBATE - The House proceeded with forty minutes of debate on S. 2102.
+- 2022-05-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-05-18 — Mr. Takano moved to suspend the rules and pass the bill.
+- 2022-05-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 228). (text: CR H5115-5116)
+- 2022-05-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 228).
+- 2022-06-06 — Presented to President.
+- 2022-06-06 — Presented to President.
+- 2022-06-07 — Became Public Law No: 117-133.
+- 2022-06-07 — Became Public Law No: 117-133.
+- 2022-06-07 — Signed by President.
+- 2022-06-07 — Signed by President.